How to Pick the Right HVAC Certification Course near Tuscaloosa Alabama

 - HVAC Excellence.
 This certification makes available both a professional and a master specialist credential.
 2 years of field experience in addition to passing a comprehensive examination are needed for the professional level certification.
 Master specialists need to have three years of experience along with a passing score on the professional level exam.
 As with NATE, certifications are made available in multiple specialties.

 - EPA Section 608.
 This certification is mandatory for specialists that handle refrigerants.
 There are three types of certification available, one for small appliances, and the other two for low and high pressure refrigerants.

 Because licensing could be required in your area, and you may also desire to acquire certification, it's essential that you select an HVAC vocational school that will train you for both.
 And since you will probably be working with refrigerants, make certain that the program you select prepares you for passing the EPA Section 608 examinations.

-HVAC Degree Classes
+HVAC Degree Courses

-HVAC Schools Online
+HVAC Courses Online

 Questions to Ask HVAC Trade Schools

-Earn Your HVAC Training and Certification
+Earn Your Heating and Cooling Training and Certification